Project Background

 In the 27 communities of Southeastern Massachusetts, no other population is projected to experience as much growth in the next decades as people over 65 years of age.
 This will require our communities to adapt to changing needs in mobility, transportation access, and other facets of everyday life.
 SRPEDD is responding to older adult needs identified in previous projects and collaborating with local partners across the region to develop a Regional Age-Friendly Plan.

-Age-Friendly Mobility - Southeast Mass is a regional effort to identify needs and action items, set priorities, and support municipal action toward making local changes that improve livability, accessibility, and inclusivity of transportation for people of all ages, with a focus on helping older people live well.
+3) Support local action toward making changes that improve livability, accessibility, and inclusivity of transportation for people of all ages, with a focus on helping older people live well.

-SRPEDD is a regional resource for local change.
+SRPEDD is a regional resource for local change, uniquely positioned to lead this age-friendly planning work.
 As a planning agency serving 27 cities and towns, SRPEDD assists local governments by connecting the dots between community needs and the funding, outreach, and planning resources that can address them.

-- In addition to coordinating with our cities and towns, we partner with GATRA and SRTA to ensure that transportation systems serve all users — including older adults, people with disabilities, and underserved populations.
+In addition to coordinating with our cities and towns, we partner with GATRA and SRTA to ensure that transportation systems serve all users — including older adults, people with disabilities, and underserved populations.